History of 56 Prince's Gate

 The easiest, albeit more expensive, way to get to Prince's Gate is by taxi.
 You can either take a "Black Cab" or you can pre-book a mini cab.

 If you do not pre-book and instead take a black cab, the fare will likely be about £50, depending on traffic.
 Black cabs run on a meter and they should take credit cards.
+Uber is also more expensive than a pre-booked mini cab here.
 Depending on traffic, you should plan for about 35 – 40 minutes of travel time.

 By the Heathrow Express Train